qligier/ch-epr/DocumentReference-DocumentEntry mapping.md

 ### type
 Mapped to `DocumentEntry.typeCode`.
 Value set on both sides.<br>
 ⚠️ XDS requires the value, display name and coding scheme.
-Those are optional in MHD.
+Those are optional in MHD.<br>
+⚠️ MHD binding is only preferred, not required.

 ### category
 Mapped to `DocumentEntry.classCode`.
 Value set on both sides.<br>
 ⚠️ XDS requires the value, display name and coding scheme.
-Those are optional in MHD.
+Those are optional in MHD.<br>
+⚠️ MHD binding is only preferred, not required.

 ### subject
 Mapped to `DocumentEntry.patientId`.
 The referenced CH Core Patient Profile is provided in the Bundle.

 ### author
-Aweful mapping.
-Mapped to `DocumentEntry.author`.
+Complex mapping.
+Mapped to `DocumentEntry.author`.<br>
+⚠️ No MHD binding but XDS constrained by value set DocumentEntry.authorSpeciality.<br>
+⚠️ No MHD binding but XDS constrained by value set DocumentEntry.author.authorRole.<br>
+- If author is Reference(CH Core Practitioner Profile):
+  - authorPerson is ?
+  - authorInstitution: "Organization" in "contained".
+XON.1 is Organization.name, XON.6.2, XON.6.3 and XON.10 are Organization.identifier.
+Other XON fields are forbidden.
+Other Organization fields are forbidden, ignored or stored?
+  - authorRole is "Healthcare professional"?
+  - authorSpecialty is ?
+  - authorTelecommunication is ?
+- If author is Reference(CH Core Patient Profile):
+  - authorPerson is ?
+  - authorInstitution is ?
+  - authorRole is "Patient"?
+  - authorSpecialty is ?
+  - authorTelecommunication is ?
+- If author is Reference(RelatedPerson):
+  - authorPerson is ?
+  - authorInstitution is ?
+  - authorRole is "Representative"?
+  - authorSpecialty is ?
+  - authorTelecommunication is ?
+- If author is Reference(CH Core Practitioner Role Profile): forbidden?
+- If author is Reference(CH Core Organization Profile): forbidden?
+- If author is Reference(Device): forbidden?
+- Missing Assistant and Technical user.

 ### authorRole
 ⚠️ Mapped to `ch-ext-author-authorrole` in DocumentManifest but absent from these profiles.